 What are the symptoms of COVID-19?

-The main symptoms of COVID-19 are a new, continuous cough and a high temperature (37.8°C or above) but, like with hay fever, each case is different and the exact symptoms might vary depending on how seriously you are affected.
+The main symptoms of COVID-19 are a new, continuous cough, a high temperature (37.8°C or above) and or a loss of smell or taste.
+But, as with hay fever, each case is different and the exact symptoms might vary depending on how seriously you are affected.

-Most people with COVID-19 have flu-like symptoms for around seven to 10 days.
+Many people with COVID-19 have flu-like symptoms for around seven to ten days.

 When it's mild, the virus tends to affect the upper respiratory tract, and symptoms include:

 - Raised temperature, which might not reach 37.8°C, and possible sweats.